srs9895/customer-sales-analysis-python/README.md

-# customer-sales-analysis-python
+Customer Sales Analysis Using Python

-Beginner Python project for analyzing customer sales data
+A Python data analysis project that explores customer sales data to identify sales trends, top-performing products, customer behavior, and overall business performance using Pandas, Matplotlib.